prajwal-infosec/prajwal-infosec.github.io/projects/apache-cve.md

-# Mini Project – Apache CVE Analysis
+# Mini Project – Apache CVE-2021-41773

-## 📌 Project Overview
+## 📌 Overview
-This mini project focuses on understanding and exploiting a **known Apache web server vulnerability** in a controlled lab environment.
-The goal was to simulate a **realistic vulnerability assessment workflow**, not just exploit execution.
+This project involved **reproducing and analyzing CVE-2021-41773**, a critical vulnerability in **Apache HTTP Server 2.4.49** that allows **path traversal** and can lead to **remote code execution (RCE)** when CGI is misconfigured.

+The goal was not just exploitation, but to **understand why the vulnerability works, its limitations, and real-world behavior** in a controlled environment.

+📄 *Based on my officially submitted academic mini-project report* :contentReference[oaicite:0]{index=0}

 ---

 ## 🎯 Objectives
-- Understand the root cause of the vulnerability
-- Analyze the affected Apache configuration
-- Reproduce the issue in a safe environment
+- Deploy a vulnerable Apache 2.4.49 environment
+- Validate path traversal using encoded payloads
+- Achieve remote command execution via CGI
+- Analyze privilege boundaries and exploitation limits
-- Study real-world impact and mitigation
+- Study Apache and CGI behavior in containerized setups

 ---

-## 🧠 Technical Approach
+## 🧠 Technical Methodology

-### 1️⃣ Reconnaissance
-- Identified Apache version and exposed services
-- Mapped attack surface related to the vulnerable component
+### 🔍 Environment Setup
+- Vulnerable Apache HTTP Server 2.4.49 deployed using Docker
+- Attacker system: Kali Linux
+- Manual CGI configuration to replicate realistic misconfigurations

-### 2️⃣ Vulnerability Analysis
+### 🔎 Vulnerability Validation
-- Studied CVE details and exploitation conditions
-- Understood why the misconfiguration exists

-### 3️⃣ Proof of Concept
-- Verified vulnerability in a local lab setup
-- Observed attacker impact without causing damage
+- Used crafted URL-encoded traversal sequences (`.%2e`)
+- Successfully accessed restricted files such as `/etc/passwd`
+- Confirmed improper path normalization behavior

+### ⚔️ Remote Code Execution
+- Enabled CGI execution
+- Invoked `/bin/sh` through path traversal
+- Executed arbitrary shell commands remotely

+> RCE was achieved as the **Apache daemon user**, which accurately reflects real-world Apache privilege separation.

 ---

-## 🛡️ Mitigation & Defense
+## 🛡️ Observations & Limitations
-- Apache version patching
+- RCE does **not escalate to root** due to Apache’s security model
-- Secure configuration practices
+- CGI configuration plays a critical role in exploitability
-- Monitoring and logging recommendations
+- Containerized environments can introduce behavior differences compared to bare-metal servers

 ---

 ## 📘 Key Learnings
-- Importance of **version management**
-- How misconfigurations become real attack vectors
+- How URL normalization flaws translate into real attacks
+- Importance of CGI configuration in Apache security
-- Difference between theoretical CVEs and practical exploitation
+- Difference between “RCE achieved” and **meaningful impact**
-- Thinking from both **attacker and defender perspectives**
+- Why understanding **execution context** matters in penetration testing

 ---

-## 🔒 Ethical Note
+## 🔒 Ethical Considerations
-All testing was performed in a **controlled lab environment** for educational purposes only.
+All testing was conducted in a **local, isolated lab environment** strictly for educational and research purposes.